Untitled (93)

 The new policy will also provide greater opportunities for connection to the electricity network for smaller-scale and non-exporting projects, including mini-generation, small scale generation, repowering of existing renewable generation and community-led projects.

-Commenting on the decision, Phil Hemmingway, CRU Director of Decarbonisation, said “Electricity connection policy has evolved over the last number of years to take account of changes in Government and European policy, as well as greater innovation and availability of new technologies.
+Commenting on the decision, Phil Hemmingway, Director of Decarbonisation, said “Electricity connection policy has evolved over the last number of years to take account changes in Government and European policy, as well as greater innovation and new technologies.

-The objective of this new connection policy is to provide increased opportunities for generation projects to connect to the network in an accelerated timeframe, delivering a higher level of renewable sources of generation that, in the long term, will provide greater sustainability and security of supply to our electricity network for customers.”
+The objective of this new connection policy is to provide increased opportunities for generation projects to connect to the network in an accelerated timeframe.
+This will deliver a high level of renewable sources of generation that, in the long term, will provide greater sustainability and security of supply to our electricity network for customers.”